vikmokut/myChallenges/calculator/README.md

 # My Lessons Learnt:

-1. Most important lesson that this task re-emphasized was pseudocode: stating your program in plain english.
+1. The most important lesson this task re-emphasized was pseudocode: stating your program/problem in plain english.

 2. Order cannot be over-emphasized: Lesson one above can go a long way to ensuring this.